WeTransfer/wt-api-docs/source/includes/_board-api.md

 # Board API

 The Board API is the latest addition to our Public API.
-It was originally built with our [iOS](https://itunes.apple.com/app/apple-store/id765359021?pt=10422800&ct=wetransfer-developer-portal&mt=8) and [Android](https://play.google.com/store/apps/details?id=com.wetransfer.app.live&referrer=utm_source%3Dwetransfer%26utm_medium%3Ddeveloper-portal) apps in mind, but it's also suitable for web/desktop users.
+It was originally built with our <a href="https://itunes.apple.com/app/apple-store/id765359021?pt=10422800&ct=wetransfer-developer-portal&mt=8" target="_blank">iOS</a> and , <a href="https://play.google.com/store/apps/details?id=com.wetransfer.app.live&referrer=utm_source%3Dwetransfer%26utm_medium%3Ddeveloper-portal" target="_blank">Android</a> apps in mind, but it's also suitable for web/desktop users.
 It is designed for collecting content rather than transmitting content from A to B (though it can do that, too).
 It supports both files and links.
 Boards can be changed - if you hold on to the board's public ID you are able to add and remove items from a board as long as it is live.

 Note that boards are "live" indefinitely, so long as they are being viewed.
 If a board is not accessed for 3 months / 90 days it is deleted!